 This project is meant to be used by children around the ages of 4-8 years old so we do have an obligation to make sure that everything is safe to use.
 This includes making sure there are no dangerous amounts of current or voltage present that might cause harm to the child as well as making sure that temperatures of all devices stay at a comfortably safe level.
+Current around

-Current around 20-100mA can be lethal to the human body although our devices must not only prevent death but also ensure no children are even slightly hurt by using them [8].
+20-100mA can be lethal to the human body although our devices must not only prevent death but also ensure no children are even slightly hurt by using them [8].
 We will ensure that there is never a situation where even 5mA has a chance to flow through the user.
-In order to do that, we will have a overcurrent regulator which prevents the current from exceeding the designated value.
+We will have cases to prevent users from getting touch with the circuit and also short circuit protection.
 The two areas where current flows the most would be directly from the batteries and from the DC motor ports.
 To safely protect users from these areas the ports must be encased such that the leads cannot be touched while the casing is on.

-Since the children using these devices may be as young as 3 or 4 years old we must also account for choking hazards.
+Since the children using these devices may be as young as 3 or 4 years old, we must also account for choking hazards.
 Objects smaller than a cylinder with diameter of 1.25 inches by 2.25 inches deep are considered a choking hazard [9].
 The smallest component in our project would be the color sensors so we must ensure that they are larger than the above specifications.
+Our sensor will be approximately 1cm x 3.5cm x 0.5cm without the case and 3cm x 6cm x 2cm with the case.